 There are many franchise costs involved with buying a franchise and it can be confusing.

-In the tool distribution business these costs include things like franchise fees, starting inventory, and truck leases, but the most misunderstood principal behind start-up cost is cost out of pocket vs total investment cost.
+In the tool distribution business, these costs include things like franchise fees, starting inventory, and truck leases, but the most misunderstood principle behind start-up cost is cost out of pocket vs total investment cost.

 Franchise Start-up Costs

 In short, start-up cost is money out of pocket.
 To get started as a mobile tool distributor, there is an initial cash outlay that is typically very reasonable.
 This covers costs that enable you to get your business up and going.
 For perspective, a franchise with low startup costs can range anywhere between $5k to $35k out of pocket.